TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 ## What This Solves

 Battery monitoring in Home Assistant has looked the same for years.
 The common blueprints check every device's battery percentage on a schedule and push a notification to your phone.
-The notification is the entire product: a one-time alert, and nothing else in your system can read the result.
+The notification is the entire product: a one-time alert where nothing else in your system can read the result.

-The forums carry a steady run of requests a notification-only design cannot reach: list the actual battery type so the alert tells you what to buy, create a list of devices with a label, send the result somewhere other than a phone, detect devices that are currently offline rather than only the ones that are low.
+The forums carry a steady run of requests a notification-only design cannot reach: listing the actual battery type so the alert tells you what to buy, creating a list of devices with a label, sending the result somewhere other than a phone, detecting devices that are currently offline rather than only the ones that are low.
 None of these are hard.
 They are simply out of reach for a blueprint whose only output is a notification.

 Battery Sentinel starts with a different perspective.
 Instead of building down from a notification, it builds up from a sensor.

 ## Built on Request, and Why it is a Beta

 Every other blueprint from _The Thinking Home_ series grew out of my own house.
 The sensors and automations behind them ran on my system for years before I shared them, so the reliability was already settled.
-My job was to generalize what already worked: make it configurable, document it, smooth the edges, and hand over something I already trusted.
+My job generalized what already worked: made it configurable, documented it, smoothed the edges, and handed over something I already trusted.

 This one is different.
 It was not refined over years while it ran quietly within my walls.
 It was asked for, by the community, for a problem the existing tools never solved.
 So I built it: imagined, drafted, edited, reimagined, debugged, and tested as hard as one house and an adversarial test suite allowed.
-I believe in it, but I cannot yet claim what years of uneventful running will allow me claim.
+I believe in it, but I cannot yet claim what years of uneventful running will allow me to claim.

 That is why this is a beta release.
 It is genuinely useful today, and I run it on my own system.
 But if you use it, you are also helping test and refine it.
 Real homes are more varied than any one setup, and the edge cases that matter most are the ones I haven't thought of and cannot produce.
 If you hit something, the [community thread](https://xeazy.com/logbook/d/42-the-battery-entity-sentinel-blueprints) is where it gets found and fixed.
 That is the deal: I have done my best to build it, and the community's use is what will make it solid.